-If you’re ready to call this city home for the next semester or are planning on visiting during your ILP semester from another one of our European countries, here’s what you’ll want and need to know about Krakow.
+If you’re planning to spend a vacation here in one of our favorite destinations, here’s what you’ll want and need to know about Krakow.

 The city of Krakow is captivating; with quintessential European charm that is swirled with a fascinating yet sobering history, Krakow is a trendy city that connects the old with the new.
-It also sports a list of things to do that will keep you busy for a four day trip or a four month semester.
+It also sports a list of things to do that will keep you busy for a four day trip.

-We’ve talked with ILP volunteers who call this city home and volunteers who have taken the chance to visit to collect our best insider tips on what’s worth seeing, our favorite restaurants, best places to stay and other helpful tips to make your time in Krakow more than memorable.
+We’ve talked with ILP volunteers who have taken the chance to visit to collect our best insider tips on what’s worth seeing, our favorite restaurants, best places to stay and other helpful tips to make your time in Krakow more than memorable.

 Where Is Krakow?